 The Myth of Truth

-A recent example of hostility on college campuses was the successful attempt by a mob at Claremont University’s Pomona College to prevent Heather Mac Donald, an expert on policing and a critic of the group Black Lives Matter, from giving a speech on April 6.
+A recent example of hostility on college campuses was the successful attempt by a mob at Claremont University’s Claremont McKenna College to prevent Heather Mac Donald, an expert on policing and a critic of the group Black Lives Matter, from giving a speech on April 6.

-The college president the next day issued a letter explaining that preventing an invited speaker from engaging with others was not acceptable.
+The president of Claremont’s Pomona College, where many of the members of the mob study, the next day issued a letter explaining that preventing an invited speaker from engaging with others was not acceptable.

 A group of 20 students responded with a revealing open letter, which says, “Historically, white supremacy has venerated the idea of objectivity and wielded a dichotomy of ‘subjectivity vs. objectivity’ as a means of silencing oppressed peoples.”